CevdetTufan/SupportChat/README.md

 # SupportChat

-SupportChat is a polling-based support chat backend that manages real-time help requests, agent assignment, and session lifecycle according to predefined business rules.

-## Key Principles

-1. **Queue and Assignment**
+1. **Send a Request**

-   * Users submit a request via `POST`; a chat session is created and placed in a FIFO queue.
+  `POST` and chat session joins a FIFO queue.
+2. **Agent Assignment**
-   * A background worker picks the oldest unassigned session and assigns it exactly once to an `Active` agent with available capacity.
+   A background service grabs the oldest waiting session and pairs it with an agent who’s active and has room for one more chat.

-2. **Capacity and Overflow**
+3. **Keep-Alives**
+   Once you see an “OK,” your chat window checks in every second via `POST /poll`.
+Miss three in a row, and the session closes automatically.
+4. **Agent Shifts & Capacity**

-   * Agents can handle up to 10 concurrent chats, scaled by a seniority multiplier (0.4–0.8) and rounded down.
+   Agents work three shifts (8 hours each).
+When a shift ends, they finish their current chats but won’t take new ones.
+Each agent can handle up to 10 chats, adjusted by their seniority.
+5. **Overflow Mode**
-   * The maximum queue length is 1.5× the team’s total capacity.
-During office hours, if that limit is reached, an overflow team of junior-level agents is engaged.
+   If the queue grows beyond 1.5× the team’s capacity during office hours, junior overflow agents join in to help.

-3. **Shift Management**

-   * Agents work in three 8-hour shifts.
-   * At shift end, agents complete ongoing chats but accept no new ones, then transition to `Inactive`.

-4. **Polling and Timeouts**

-   * After receiving a successful response, the chat window polls `POST /poll` every second.
-   * If a session misses three consecutive polls, it is marked `Inactive` and the agent’s load is freed.

-5. **Round-Robin Strategy**

-   * Chats are distributed in rotation: juniors first, then mid-levels, then seniors/team leads—ensuring fair load distribution.